Atomistic Machine Learning with Irreducible Cartesian Natural Tensors

 \section{Discussion}

-\model pioneers a novel framework for atomistic ML by leveraging Cartesian natural tensors to systematically represent high-rank and many-body interactions in atomic structures.
+This work develops a framework for atomistic ML by leveraging Cartesian natural tensors to systematically represent high-rank and many-body interactions in atomic structures.
 The proposed theory of natural tensor operations enables modeling of a wide variety of physical properties, from scalar quantities (like interatomic potential energy) to tensors of arbitrary rank and symmetry (e.g., the elastic constant tensor)---a capability unmatched by existing Cartesian approaches.
-Key design features enhance computational efficiency while maintaining or improving predictive accuracy, including the implementation of sparsified tensor product paths and the optional incorporation of atomic species dependence in model parameters.
+Key design choices enhance computational efficiency while maintaining predictive accuracy, including the implementation of sparsified tensor product paths and the optional incorporation of atomic species dependence in model parameters.

-Based on the natural tensor product rule~\cite{wen2025irreducible}, the rank $l_3$ of the tensor $\bm Z_{l_3}$ resulting from the tensor product of two tensors $\bm X_{l_1}$ and $\bm Y_{l_2}$ satisfies $|l_1-l_2 | \leq l_3 \leq l_1+l_2$ (i.e., all ranks $l_3$ within this range are permitted for the tensor $\bm Z_{l_3}$).
-Consequently, different pairs $l_1, l_2$ can produce the same resulting rank $l_3$.
+According to the product rule~\cite{coope1970irreducible2}, the rank $l_3$ of the natural tensor $\mathbf{Z}_{l_3}$ resulting from the tensor product of $\mathbf{X}_{l_1}$ and $\mathbf{Y}_{l_2}$ satisfies $|l_1-l_2 | \leq l_3 \leq l_1+l_2$.
+Consequently, different pairs $l_1, l_2$ can produce the same $l_3$.
 For example, $l_1=1, l_2=1$ and $l_1=1, l_2=2$ can both yield $l_3=1$.
-We define a \emph{path} $p = (l_1, l_2, l_3)$ to denote such a combination.
-A central question pertains to the selection of paths that effectively contribute to the computation of atomic and hyper moments (see \fref{fig:model}).
+We define a path $p = (l_1, l_2, l_3)$ to denote such a combination.
+A central question pertains to the selection of paths that effectively contribute to the computation of atomic and hyper moments using \eref{eq:tp}.
 A straightforward approach, analogous to spherical models like NequIP~\cite{batzner2022e}, involves incorporating all possible paths, which ensures maximal expressivity but incurs significant computational cost.
-However, our findings indicate that a judicious subset of paths can often achieve superior accuracy and efficiency.
+We find that a judicious subset of paths can often achieve superior accuracy and efficiency.